XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 ## Sending from Gateway to Ripple ##

-Sending money into Ripple means moving funds from a user's balance at a gateway into a separate record tracking Ripple-backed funds, and then sending the equivalent amount of issuances in Ripple to the user's Ripple account.
+Ripple payments can automatically bridge between currencies, but an issuing gateway normally only sends single-currency payments that go directly to users.
+This means moving funds from a user's balance to a separate "Ripple-backing" balance, and then sending the equivalent amount of issuances in Ripple to the user's Ripple account.

 Before the first deposit (once only):